 Should we bring photos and art from grandchildren to help them remember or recognize people when they visit?

-You are welcome to personalize your loved one’s personal space.
+loved one’s personal space.
 While a family member's name may escape them and they may not remember, most people enjoy the familiarity of family pictures, and it can help the whole family with the transition into residential care.

 What is the best time of day to visit or check on my loved one?